Ircama/osm-carto-tutorials/_notes/osm-rendering-process.md

 ---
 comments: true

-# OSM architecture
+## OSM architecture

-The following description will help to understand the OSM [rendering](http://wiki.openstreetmap.org/wiki/Rendering) process and, even if possibly outdated in some part, it should allow to rationalize the implemented design.
+The following high level description will help to basically understand the OSM [rendering](http://wiki.openstreetmap.org/wiki/Rendering) process.
+Even if possibly imprecise or outdated in some part, it should allow to rationalize the implemented design.

 A map image shown in a browser is built up of many [tiles](https://en.wikipedia.org/wiki/Tiled_web_map), which are little square images all rendered with a variant of the [Mercator projection](https://en.wikipedia.org/wiki/Mercator_projection) called [Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator), identified as [EPSG:3857](http://wiki.openstreetmap.org/wiki/EPSG:3857) or [EPSG:900913](http://docs.openlayers.org/library/spherical_mercator.html).
 This produces a fast approximation to the truer, but heavier elliptical projection.